-When successful projects are awarded, a maintenance plan will be mutually agreed by the practitioner and the Council.
-This will vary for different projects and will be dependent upon resident and community involvement, the location of the project and expected usage.
+Following completion, responsibility for maintenance of the artwork will fall to the Council.
+A maintenance plan will be mutually agreed by the commissioned artist/ creative practitioner and the Council.
+This will vary for each project and will be dependent upon resident and community involvement, the location of the project, expected lifespan and usage.

-We are expecting projects to last for a minimum of five years and so we expect the selected materials to reflect this.
-For example, materials should be durable, weather resistant and fire resistant, if applicable.
+Projects should last for a minimum of five years, so the selected materials should reflect this.
+For example, materials should be durable, fire resistant and graffiti proof.
 All projects should be designed to be low maintenance.

 When will projects be installed?